Roger Marshall: Early life and education

 Marshall was born in El Dorado, Kansas.
-He attended Butler Community College before attending Kansas State University, where he received a bachelor's degree in biochemistry and was a member of Beta Theta Pi.
+He attended Butler Community College before attending Kansas State University, where he received a Bachelor of Science in biochemistry and was a member of Beta Theta Pi.
 He received his Doctor of Medicine from the University of Kansas.
 He completed a residency in obstetrics and gynecology at Bayfront Medical Center in St. Petersburg, Florida.

 Marshall has served as chairman of the board of Great Bend Regional Hospital and vice president of the Farmers Bank and Trust, and has been a district governor of Rotary International.
 He also served seven years in the United States Army Reserve, reaching the rank of captain.

 U.S. House of Representatives

 2016 campaign

 Marshall ran against incumbent Tim Huelskamp in the Republican Party primary election for Kansas's 1st congressional district in the United States House of Representatives.
 He had the support of many of Kansas's agricultural groups, who were angry that Huelskamp lost his seat on the House Agriculture Committee, the first time in a century that no Kansan was on that panel.
 During the primary, Huelskamp's campaign ran TV ads criticizing Marshall for a confrontation with a neighbor in 2008 in connection with a land dispute; the neighbor made a 9-1-1 call accusing Marshall of attempting to run him over with a vehicle.
 Marshall ultimately pleaded no contest to a reckless driving misdemeanor and settled the neighbor's civil suit.

 On August 2, Marshall defeated Huelskamp in the Republican primary, 56% to 44%.
 No Democrat filed to run in the heavily Republican district.

 In the general election, Marshall won handily, defeating independent candidate Alan LaPolice and Libertarian Kerry Burt with 65.9% of the vote.

 Marshall was endorsed by the United States Chamber of Commerce, the Kansas Livestock Association, the National Association of Wheat Growers, and the Kansas Farm Bureau, an affiliate of the American Farm Bureau Federation.

 Marshall represented a district that had long been nicknamed "the Big First" because it covered all or part of 63 counties in central and western Kansas, more than half the state's land mass.
 It was the seventh-largest district in the nation that did not cover an entire state.